drcsantos-ebsco/platform.training.bookmiddle.ext/README.md

 # Book Middle Service

-Training project demonstrating creation of a REST Spring Boot microservice using Mongodb to persist data
+Training project demonstrating creation of a REST Spring Boot microservice using Mongodb to persist data and AWS SQS to track the data changes.

 ## Introduction to MongoDB
 MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
 MongoDB obviates the need for an Object Relational Mapping (ORM) to facilitate development.